 Garden is our little ecosystem for which we are responsible.
-If we want it to be healthy and does not present a treat to the environment and to us, we have to make the next two decisions: -my garden patch will not put up with phytopharmaceutical products for eliminating pests and diseases, and -artificial/synthetic fertilizers have no place in my garden patch.
-Upon making these decisions we have to set up a cultivation plan, so that we will have a healthy, bountiful harvest.
+If we want it to be healthy and does not present a treat to the environment and to us, we have to make the next two decisions: -my garden patch will not put a) First subproject:

 The project is composed of four subprojects - here we have to consider the background knowledge of the participants; because it influences the pace in which we progress.

 Subprojects and realization of study circle meetings: